Fix Microsoft Outlook has encountered a problem error

 Click on the email account and then choose Remove or Delete.

-Go ahead and recreate the email account and see if that resolves your issue.
+Now recreate the email account in Outlook and see if that resolves your issue.

 Method 3 – Start Outlook without add-ons

-Your problem may also be caused if you recently installed an Outlook add-on, so try to remember if you installed anything recently that would have installed an add-in to Outlook.
+Outlook add-ons can also cause this problem, so check to see if any new add-ons were recently installed.
 For example, if you install Adobe Professional, it tries to install a PDF add-on to all Office programs.

 If you install some kind of Outlook connector add-on, uninstall that and see if the problem goes away.
-Installing an anti-virus program such as AVG, etc may also install an add-on to Outlook.
-Other add-ons like spam filters (Cloudmark, etc) may also be causing the issue.
+Installing an antivirus program such as AVG, etc. may also install an add-on to Outlook.
+Other add-ons like spam filters could also be causing the issue.

 You can quickly tell if an add-on is causing the problem by starting Outlook without any add-ons.
-Basically, you are starting Outlook in Safe Mode.
+Starting Outlook in safe mode will accomplish this.

 Go to Start, then Run, and type in the following command in the Open box: